HarshitSohaney/Block-Stack/README.md

 3. Load in the c file named "cpulater_project" stored in the foloder src
 4. Press Compile, Load and Continue to run the game

+### Option 2: On the DE1-SoC FPGA Board
+1. Load the files on the Quartus Monitor Program
+2. Create a new project and select the ARM Cortex-A9
+3. After creating the files and setting up the program, hit compile & load
+4. Run the program and start the VGA